clawpack/doc/doc/vm.rst

 :ref:`installing`.
 An alternative to installing the prerequisites is to use the virtual machine described in this section.

+Another alternative is to run Clawpack on the Cloud, see :ref:`aws`.

 To do so, you need only download and install the
 `VirtualBox <http://www.virtualbox.org/>`_